shabaz123/touchless-buttons/README.md

 # touchless-buttons
 Touchless buttons source code

-This code has been tested on an FRDM-KL25Z board.
+This code has been tested on a FRDM-KL25Z board.